The Best Place to Learn How to Cook Incredible Italian Recipes Inspired and Classics

 You can freeze it for up to 3 months.
 Thaw in the refrigerator before reheating on the stove or microwave.

-Keyword beans, carrots, celery, green beans, minestrone, onions, soup, spring greens, tomatoes, vegetables, vegetarian
+beans, carrots, celery, green beans, minestrone, onions, soup, spring greens, tomatoes, vegetables, vegetarian

 Related Posts